andrianarzki/andrianarzki/README.md

 ## 👋 About Me

 I’m a **backend-oriented web developer** who enjoys designing systems that are clean, structured, and easy to maintain.
-I focus on writing code that is not only functional today, but also **scalable and readable in the long run**.
+I focus on writing software that is **readable today and scalable in the long run**.

 - 🎓 Informatics / Software Engineering student
 - 🧠 Strong interest in backend architecture & system design
 - ⚙️ Primary stack: **Laravel 11, REST API, MySQL**
 - 🔐 Experienced with authentication, middleware, and role-based access
 - 🧪 Familiar with clean architecture & testing mindset
-- 🎨 Frontend-aware using **Tailwind CSS & modern JS frameworks**
+- 🎨 Frontend-aware using **Tailwind CSS & modern JavaScript frameworks**
 - 🤖 Occasionally build **Discord bots** for automation & utilities

 > _Good software is built with clarity, not shortcuts._